-You will need to learn how to operate your boat safely.
-Your dealer can advise you of boating safety courses held in your area.
-You can also contact the Canadian Power Squadron at 1-888-277-2628, or the Boat/U.S. Foundation at 1-888-336-2628 for more information.
+It is highly recommended that you enroll in a boating safety course to obtain your nautical driver's card.
+These lessons are conceived to teach you to operate your boat safely.
+Your dealer can advise concerning boating safety courses held in your area.
+You may also contact the Canadian Power Squadron at 1-888-277-2628, or the Boat/U.S. Foundation at 1-888-336-2628 for more information.
 It is your responsibility to gain knowledge and experience in skills such as: